ethanc-ec/ethanc-ec/README.md

 # About Me

 Hi!
-I'm Ethan Chang, a senior at Boston University majoring in Data Science and minoring in Business Administration & Management.
-Additionally, I'm currently a Teaching Assistant for CDS DS 100 and a Technical Project Manager for BU Spark!
-My interests are data engineering, machine learning, and spending 3 hours to automate a three-second task.
-Additionally, I'm skilled in Python, SQL, and data analysis.
+I'm Ethan Chang, a senior at Boston University majoring in Data Science and minoring in Business Admin.
+Additionally, I'm currently the Head TA for CDS DS 100 and I'll be working at Bloomberg soon.

 #### 📈 GitHub Stats
 <a href="https://github.com/ethanc-ec/ethanc-ec">